nodrognaes/EmployeeTracker/README.md

 ## How to use:

-To run the application, in command line, the user will
+To run the application, in command line, the user may enter

+By using the arrow keys and following the prompts, the user will then be able to:

+* Add departments, roles, employees

+* View departments, roles, employees

+* Update employee roles

 ## Demo: